 Vertical mixed-use buildings containing at least two stories above ground, with commercial storefronts on the ground floor, and dwelling units or a combination of dwelling units and office spaces on the second floor and above.
-Assumed building forms include podium apartments, flex buildings, and live-work.
+Desired building forms include podium apartments, flex buildings, and live-work (see: Form Based Code on City Council web site).

-The main entrances to these buildings would front on 18th Street.
-The frontages of the buildings are intended to encourage pedestrian activity and include portals, awnings, shop fronts, and stoops.
-As shown in the Long Term Street Connectivity Plan (see Figure 6 later on this document), buildings fronting the west side of 18th would be accessed by vehicles via an alley.
+The main entrances to these buildings would front on 18th Street, creating a "building wall" along the street.
+The frontages of the buildings are intended to encourage pedestrian activity and include arcades, portals, shop fronts, and stoops.
+As shown in the Long Term Street Connectivity Plan (see Figure 6 later on this document), buildings fronting the west side of 18th would be accessed by automobile via an alley.
+The minimum building height is 2 stories with a maximum height of 4 stories.
+Densities are 12 to 60 dwelling units per acre and 1.0 to 3.0 non-residential FAR.
+Parking is on-street, behind or under the structures, or in a parking structure.
+No off-street surface parking is allowed along 18th Street.